-Voltage swell (Surge) Waveform and event Mainly occurs under following circumstances and the voltage rises momentarily.
+Voltage swell (Surge) Waveform and event RMS Mainly occurs under following circumstances and the voltage rises momentarily.
 Lightning Open/close of power line with heavy load When switching capacitor bank with large capacity One-line ground fault Disconnection from high capacity load Voltage surges due to grid-tied dispersed power supplies (solar power, etc.) during reverse power supply Primary fault A surge in voltage may cause the power supply of the device to be damaged or the device to reset.
 Event to be detected Swell

-- \1: Issues caused by a reduction in the power quality.
+1: Issues caused by a reduction in the power quality.
 These issues cause failures of substation equipment and electronically controlled devices.
-(Lighting flicker, frequent burning out of incandescent light bulbs, malfunctioning office equipment, occasional malfunctioning of machine operations, overheating of reactorequipped capacitor equipment, and occasional malfunctioning of overload, negative-phase, and open- - phase relays.) \2: Measurement band for the transient voltage of the instrument is 40 kHz (200 kHz sampling).
-Use Model PW3198 Power Quality Analyzer to capture higher-speed transient voltage.
-Measurement band of Model PW3198 is 700 kHz (sampling: 2 MHz).
+(Lighting flicker, frequent burning out of incandescent light bulbs, malfunctioning office equipment, occasional malfunctioning of machine operations, overheating of reactorequipped capacitor equipment, and occasional malfunctioning of overload, negative-phase, and openphase relays.)

+2: Measurement band for the transient voltage of the instrument is 40 kHz (200 kHz sampling).
+Use Model PQ3198/PW3198 Power Quality Analyzer to capture higher-speed transient voltage.
+Measurement band of Model PQ3198/PW3198 is 700 kHz (sampling: 2 MHz). : The PW3198 is no longer sold.